aheedshah/aheedshah/README.md

 - 👋 Hi, I’m @aheedshah
+- 👨‍💻 I'm currently working as a Software Engineer Intern at Intuit.
-- 👀 I’m interested in working at someplace I can improve my skills as a developer and help the organisation reach its objectives.
+- 👀 I’m interested in working at different cool projects so if you have an idea, please don't hesitate to hit me up!
 - 📫 How to reach me: Discord: @aheedshah#3380; email: aheed@duck.com
 - 📖 Currently studying Computer Science at Goldsmiths, University of London